chinibi/gw2-inventory-search/README.md

 ##Current Issues

+- Can't search for transmuted items by their skin's name.
+You have to enter the original item's name to find it.
 - Can't search for exact match.
 For example if a user wanted to search for the Bo staff the short character length would cause gw2shinies to match about 4000 items.

 ##To Do